Coast FIRE Calculator

 Coast FIRE allows you the opportunity to more freely spend your money but the trade off is that full retirement is delayed as a result of the lack of continued contributions during your pre-retirement coast phase.
 That being said, coast FIRE appeals to many because it's more similar to traditional retirement but offers way more flexibility through the special pre-retirement coast phase.

-This version of our early retirement calculator is specially tuned to calculate your coast FIRE age and show the effects this coast phase has on your retirement timeline.
+This version of our early retirement calculator is specially tuned to calculate your coast FIRE age and show the effects this coast phase has on your overall timeline.

 Expected annual spending in retirement

-In order to estimate your expected annual spending in retirement, you need to think about what kind of lifestyle you want in retirement.
+In order to estimate your expected annual spending in retirement, you need to think about what kind of lifestyle you want.
 There are also age dependent factors as well.
-Depending on your retirement age, medicare and other government benefits may be available for you and help lower costs.
+Depending on the age at which you retire, medicare and other government benefits may be available for you and help lower costs.
 Social security may be available and the income from that will help cover some spending.
 If you will have a pension, that will further help to lower the amount of spending you yourself have to cover with your own savings.
 Additionally, if you have a mortgage, if may be fully paid off by retirement, so you might no longer have mortgage payments by then.
 These are just a few examples, but it's important to note that spending in retirement may be lower than what you expect at first glance.

 Amount needed for retirement